Prince Harry and Meghan Markle's Royal Baby Rules

-The Duke and Duchess are expected to start a family soon, but no one knows when.
-During the interview when they announced their engagement in November 2017, the couple said they are both eager to start a family.
-Harry said it is definitely in the cards.
+The Duke and Duchess are expecting a baby in the Spring of 2019.
+During their engagement interview in November 2017, the couple said they are both eager to start a family.
+Harry said it was definitely in the cards.
 He said hopefully they will start a family in the near future.

 Prince Harry and Meghan attended an event in Northern Ireland last March before they were married.
 While there, they met husband-wife business owners who sell baby products.
 When Meghan saw the products from the babywear line she exclaimed: “I’m sure at some point we’ll need the whole lot."